Frequently Ask Questions

 • Application for a residence permit

-The certificate of enrolment is documentary evidence of you being a student studying in Germany.
-It is also required for submission along with other documents when you visit the local Resident Registration office for registration of your place of stay.
+The certificate of enrolment is documentary evidence that you are a student studying in Germany.
+It is also required for submission along with other documents when you visit the local registration office to register your place of stay.

 • Personal identification card or passport